QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 * Intent:
 : Intent is defined as a set of operational goals and outcomes defined in a declarative manner without specifying how to achieve or implement them in {{?RFC9315}}.
-The AI agent must accurately interpret and understand the user's high-level business or operational objectives, this involves translating declarative requirements into specific network instructions, e.g., configurations.
+The AI Agent must accurately interpret and understand the user's high-level business or operational objectives, this involves translating declarative requirements into specific network instructions, e.g., configurations.

 * Decision:
-: Based on the intent and network analysis, the AI agent makes informed decisions.
+: Based on the intent and network analysis, AI makes informed decisions.
 These decisions could involve dynamically adjusting network parameters, e.g., rerouting traffic to avoid congestion.
 The decision-making process is driven by predefined policies, real-time data analysis, and AI